-The ability to seek judicial review using prerogative remedies (see Prerogative remedies) was once exercised by issuing what was known as a prerogative writ.
+The ability to seek judicial review using prerogative remedies was once exercised by issuing what was known as a prerogative writ.
 Nowadays the process is much more like those used for other types of actions.
-The process for applying for judicial review of South Australian Government decisions is set out Part 3 of the Supreme Court Civil Rules 2006 rr 199 -201.
+The process for applying for judicial review of South Australian Government decisions is set out Part 3 of the Supreme Court Civil Rules 2006 (SA) rr 199 -201.

 How is an application for judicial review commenced?

-An application for judicial review can be commenced by filing the following documents in the Supreme Court:
+An application for judicial review can be commenced by filing documents in the Supreme Court (Form 1, Form 33, Form 39, and Form 40 which are available from the Courts SA website).

 Can the application proceed after filing these documents?